HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-25-fastai_learning4.md

 Choosing an appropriate learning rate is important for efficient and effective training.
 It requires finding a balance between fast convergence and stable learning.
 Setting an optimal learning rate often involves experimentation and fine-tuning.

-Four different scenarios will be discussed here:
+Four different scenarios will be discussed here in detail:

 1. Slow convergence with a smaller learning rate (α1)